xan105/node-powertoast/README.md

 About
 =====

-Windows toast notification using PowerShell for NodeJS, electron or NW.js (Windows 8, 8.1, 10).<br />
+Windows toast notification using PowerShell or WinRT for NodeJS, electron and NW.js (Windows 8, 8.1, 10).<br />
 Inspired by [go-toast](https://github.com/go-toast/toast)

 Doesn't use any native module.
 Everything is done through PowerShell but you can use native WinRT API instead by **optionally** installing [NodeRT](https://github.com/NodeRT/NodeRT) relative package :
 + @nodert-win10-rs4/windows.data.xml.dom
 + @nodert-win10-rs4/windows.ui.notifications

-This will give you a little boost as you'll not have to wait for PowerShell to start.
+Using NodeRT is a bit faster as you don't have to wait for the PowerShell VM to start and you'll be able to register to the onActivated/onDismissed callback.

 Looking for Windows balloon notification ? [node-powerballoon](https://github.com/xan105/node-powerballoon)